saltyorg/docs/docs/reference/multiple-instances.md

-##  Multiple Instances [ArrX replacement]
+## [ArrX replacement]

-Apps that used to be supported by the "ArrX" system which allowed the user to define a set of instances of a given app [as opposed to installing multiple instances one at a time] are being transitioned to a new generalized, invertory-driven approach.
+Apps that used to be supported by the "ArrX" system which allowed the user to define a set of instances of a given app [as opposed to installing multiple instances one at a time] are being transitioned to a new generalized, inverntory-driven approach.

 The general idea is to move all the configuration into the `localhost.yml` along with other customizations.

 Sonarr, Radarr and Lidarr support this new method as of this writing.

+### Overview

 Define a list of all the instances of the all you want to create; if you don't want to customize them beyond that, this is all that's required.